I left my finance job 6 years ago to work for my dream boss, myself. I've never looked back. I focus on tech, gaming, and hardware reviews.

 Unless you're sure that you need a lavalier mic, I wouldn't spend your full budget on one.
 I started out my YouTube channel using an Audio Technica ATR3350.
 It cost around $30 and was a much better option than my onboard microphone.

-This lavalier microphone is the one I'd recommend for most looking for a $25 to $30 solution.
-The great part about this, is that you get outstanding sound for that price.
-So, if you don't have a lot of money to spend up front, this is a good option.
+However, the Purple Panda or Pop solution I feel are the better solution today.
+The great part about a Lav Mic is that it's easy to get close to you and you get outstanding sound for that price.
+So, if you don't have a lot of money to spend upfront, this is a good option.

 That being said, I ended up moving on from this type of microphone to a Shotgun and Interview microphone setup.
 That doesn't mean you can't get a quality Lavalier option that you're satisfied with.
 I simply mean you should know what you're getting into before spending too much.